MRafiqAsim/flutter_bloc_example/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a showing the implimentation of FLutter Bloc state management with flutter bloc provider, bloc builder, bloc listener, bloc consumer.

 A few resources to get you started if this is your first Flutter project: